 Effective January 1, 2018, medical providers that contract with Medicaid managed care plans and all Child Health Plus providers must also enroll in the NYS Medicaid Program.
+This is required by the federal 21st Century Cures Act .
 See NYS Medicaid Update May 2017, page 6.

 What Medicaid programs are affected?

 This rule applies in both Medicaid fee-for-service and waiver programs, and as of January 1, 2018, also to services provided by a managed care plan.

 The provider must enroll before ordering, prescribing, or referring services, including asking for prior authorization of a prescription.
 The service must be within the provider’s scope of practice to order, prescribe, or refer and all other program rules for seeking coverage apply.

 Services affected by this new rule include home care services, lab testing, and prescription drugs, including asking for “prior authorization” of a prescription.
 This includes doctors signing a physician's order or M11q for Personal Care services including Immediate Need services.

 EXAMPLE: If a Medicaid beneficiary uses her blue Medicaid card at the pharmacy counter, meaning she has fee-for-service prescription coverage, the prescriptions will not be paid for by Medicaid unless the doctor who prescribed the drugs is enrolled in NY State Medicaid.